Medicare Broker vs. Agent

 Pros and Cons of Using a Medicare Agent or Broker

 There are some differences between how a captive agent, independent agent and broker function.
-The chief differences may be something you should consider when making a decision on which professional to choose.
+The chief differences may be something you should consider when deciding which professional to choose.

 How to Find an Agent or a Broker